Constants

 const

-initializer is required and must a constant expression which does not refer to decision
+initializer is required and must a constant expression which does not refer to predicate

 Constants of Compound Types